QueryKit/QueryKit/README.md

 #### Ordering

-You can order a QuerySet's results by using the `orderBy` function which accepts a closure where you can return a sort descriptor:
+You may order a QuerySet's results by using the `orderBy` function which accepts a closure passing the model type, and expects a sort descriptor in return.

 ```swift
 queryset.orderBy { $0.name.ascending() }